10 Lessons from Travelling with a Baby

 Choose your cafes and restaurants carefully

 In New Zealand, I took for granted the fact that most cafes and restaurants have high chairs for kids.
 In Nepal, I can count on one hand the number of places that have these (a shout out to Roadhouse Labim Mall, Chez Caroline, Cafe Soma, and Cafe Cheeno!)
-In the absence of these, we look for places with low tables and cushions on the floor or couches.
+And in the absence of these, we look for places with low tables and cushions on the floor or couches.
 It’s really the only way.

 Don’t be overly fastidious about cleanliness